Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 PostFinance logo

 PostFinance is the financial entity of the Swiss Post.
 It was founded in 1906, making it a very mature bank.
 As of 2021, it is the fifth-largest retail bank in the country.
 In 2020, the bank managed 123 billion CHF in customer assets and had about 4.2 million customers.
 It is interesting to note that the bank has been losing customers for several years.
-It already had 4.2 million customers in 2011 and almost 5 million customers at its peak in 2016.
+It already had 4.2 million customers in 2011 and almost 5 million at its peak in 2016.

 PostFinance offers many services: